kimsagha/BigData_FeatureSelection/README.md

 The artificial dataset generator can be found in the `Artificial` folder.
 The dataset generation starts by simply running the `draw_data` command in MATLAB.
 The new dataset will be stored in a separate folder named after the date and time of the execution.

+The Artificial folder has not been uploaded due to restrictions on file sizes on GitHub.
+It may be sent privately if need be.